id-unibe-ch/git-playground/README.md

 made public**.
 But with branch protection on the main branch, this shouldn't happen anyway. ;-)

-**Task 1**: Go ahead, checkout `rebasing-easy` and try to make the branch look like this:
+**Task 1**: Go ahead, checkout `learn-rebasing-easy` and try to make the branch look like this:

-    A---B---C---D  rebasing-easy
+    A---B---C---D  learn-rebasing-easy

 ### I Accidentally Committed to Wrong Branch